realA10001986/Time-Circuits-Display/README.md

 ![rcmode](img/rcmode.jpg)

-Room condition mode can be used together with [World Clock mode](#world-clock-mode); if both are enabled, only one alternative time and only temperature is shown.
-To toggle RC and WC mode simultaneously, type 113 and press ENTER.
+Room condition mode can be used together with [World Clock mode](#world-clock-mode) as a hybrid; in that case only one alternative time and only temperature is shown.
+Keypad command 113 toggles RC/WC hybrid mode.

 Temperature on speedometer display: Unless you do time travelling on a regular basis, the [speedo](#speedometer) is idle most of the time in a typical home setup.
 To give it more of a purpose, the firmware can display ambient temperature on the speedo while idle.